 What is PIRLS?

-The Progress in International Reading Literacy Study (PIRLS), is a study which takes place every five years in over 60 countries.
+The Progress in International Reading Literacy Study (PIRLS), is a study which takes place every five years in around 60 countries.
 It looks at the reading abilities of 9-10 year olds worldwide and asks pupils in each country to answer a set of reading comprehension questions and complete a questionnaire.
 Schools and teachers are also asked to complete a questionnaire.
 The results are used by our government and governments from around the world to compare the strengths and weaknesses of their education systems to other countries and improve their education systems.

 Due to the Covid 19 Pandemic, the PIRLS 2021 Main Study is taking place in England in May – June 2022, rather than in 2021 as originally planned.